bazelbuild/bazel-gazelle/README.rst

 * JavaScript / TypeScript

-  Aspect provides JavaScript and TypeScript support in aspect-cli (also usable separately)
+  Aspect provides `JavaScript and TypeScript Support`_ in aspect-cli (also usable separately).

   BenchSci's `rules_nodejs_gazelle`_ supports generating `ts_project`, `js_library`, `jest_test`,
   and `web_asset` rules, and is able to support module bundlers like Webpack and Next.js